netxms/netxms-doc/admin/appendix.rst

 Database export and import
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 nxdbmgr allows convenient way to export and import database.
-To ensure export data consistancy, NetXMS server should be stopped.
+To ensure export data consistancy, |product_name| server should be stopped.
 In large deployments export may take long time.

   .. code-block:: sh